5 Stocks To Watch For September 4, 2020

 Some of the stocks that may grab investor focus today are:

-- Broadcom Inc (NASDAQ: AVGO) reported better-than-expected results for its third quarter and issued a strong sales outlook for the third quarter.
+- Broadcom Inc (NASDAQ: AVGO) reported better-than-expected results for its third quarter and issued a strong sales outlook for the fourth quarter.
 Broadcom shares slipped 2.3% to $344.15 in the after-hours trading session.

 - Kimberly Clark Corp (NYSE: KMB) agreed to acquire Softex Indonesia for $1.2 billion in cash.
 Kimberly-Clark shares rose 0.2% to $152.50 in the after-hours trading session.